Fall 2020 Journals

 Mean Streets is the first scholarly journal to specialize in a significant and expanding category of American literature: mystery and detective fiction.
 Our new publication provides an appropriate venue for scholars who are interested primarily in the American practitioners of the genre such as Dashiell Hammett, Raymond Chandler, Rex Stout, Sue Grafton, Ross Macdonald, and many others.

-JOURNAL OF BEAT STUDIES Volume 8
+JOURNAL OF BEAT STUDIES Vol 8

 Pace University Press announces the release of the eighth volume of the Journal of Beat Studies.
 This journal, edited by Ronna C. Johnson and Nancy M. Grace, focuses on scholarly criticism of Beat generation writing and its writers.
 Its mandate is to provide readers with intelligent and penetrating criticism across the range of Beat writing, including fiction, poetry, drama, autobiography, life writing, travel writing, and screenplay writing.
 The ultimate goal of the journal is to advance the quality of Beat Studies scholarship through application of diverse critical perspectives that address Beat production as both complex art and cultural critique.